Social penetration theory: Disclosure reciprocity

 Self-disclosure is reciprocal, especially in the early stages of relationship development.
 Disclosure reciprocity is an indispensable component in SPT, and is a process where one person reveals personal information of a certain intimacy level, and the other person discloses information of the same level.
 It is two-way disclosure, or mutual disclosure.
 Disclosure reciprocity can induce positive and satisfactory feelings and drive forward relational development, because as mutual disclosure takes place between individuals, they might feel a sense of emotional equity.
 Disclosure reciprocity occurs when the openness of one person is reciprocated with the same degree of the openness from the other person.
 For instance, if someone was to bring up their experience with an intimate topic such as weight gain or having divorced parents, the person they are talking to could reciprocate by sharing their own experience.

 Self-disclosure being reciprocated is also a forming foundation for interpersonal relationships.
-If self-disclosure is not reciprocated in an interpersonal relationship, it moves the relationship to potentially face a stage of de-penetration.

-"Self-disclosure includes a form of open communication of personal information or facts that are usually hidden, with the aim of making the individual know each other better and their partner.
-In addition, if they get a positive response such as mutual reciprocity, individuals will feel more understood, acknowledged and cared for by their partner, who will ultimately respond positively and understand each other."
+If self-disclosure is not reciprocated in an interpersonal relationship, it moves the relationship to potentially face a stage of de-penetration or "slow deterioration" (West, 2018).
+This can happen in a few ways, such as oversharing and undersharing.
+Oversharing personal information can lead to the end of the relationship, as "[s]ome partners may be ill-equipped and underprepared to know someone so intimately" (West, 2018).
+Since self-disclosure depends on going back and forth, if one partner does not share in that, it leads to an imbalance in the relationship, and the bond will unlikely progress since the other partner only knows a certain amount.
+This also causes the partner who shares or discloses not wanting to disclose any further, hindering the interpersonal relationship's progress because "[t]he greater the depth, the more opportunity for a person to feel vulnerable" (West, 2018).
 Vulnerability leads the partner to believe that there can be an interpersonal relationship as it translates into trust for partners' relationship.

-Since self-disclosure depends on going back and forth, if one partner does not share in that, it leads to an imbalance in the relationship, and the bond will unlikely progress since the other partner only knows a certain amount.
-If the individual gets a negative response or is less interested in their partner, then usually the individual will close themselves off and cause a lack of understanding in the relationship.